 3. Build a Curriculum Map for each degree program.

 Identify which required courses in the curriculum meet which learning goals (disciplinary program goals as well as the non-disciplinary USLGs).
 This will help you to discover quickly whether there are goals which are not met by your curriculum, or courses offered which do not meet any goals.
 It will also help you identify where assessment could take place.
-For more information, refer to.
+For more information about curriculum mapping, see: